 According to the Ocean Conservancy, six of the top 10 contributors to marine debris are single-use or disposable, plastic products.
 They include food and beverage container caps and lids, beverage bottles, plastic bags, food wrappers, cups, plates, cutlery and drinking straws.
 Known as “food service ware,” such single-use plastic utensils and containers pose a threat to marine environments because they do not fully decompose.
 When littered, or caught by the wind, these items get washed into storm water drains that empty into streams, rivers, bays and other waterways.

 - Say NO to straws or Bring Your Own

 Businesses For The Bay

-Is your business taking steps to reduce single-use plastics?
+Is your business taking steps to reduce single-use plastics and other waste?
 We want to help you let everyone know.
-By participating in the Businesses for the Bay single-use plastics reduction campaign, we will provide your business with a window decal or certificate of participation, educational table tents and posters.
-We will also add your business to our campaign website and share your commitment on social media.
+By participating in the Businesses for the Bay single-use plastics reduction campaign, we will provide your business with a window decal or certificate of participation.
+Educational table tents and posters may also be available from some campaign partners.
+We will also add your business to our campaign website and may share your commitment on social media.

-No costs, bans or mandatory reduction actions are required to join.
-By sharing a variety of actions that can be taken we hope to educate, change behavior and move one step closer to a plastic waste-free planet – one restaurant, one customer at a time.
+No costs, bans, or mandatory reduction actions are required to join.
+By sharing a variety of actions that can be taken we hope to educate, change behavior, and move one step closer to a plastic waste-free planet – one business, one customer at a time.